WICG/dbsc/README.md

 Reduce session theft by offering an alternative to long-lived cookie bearer tokens, that allows session authentication that is bound to the user's device.
 This makes the internet safer for users in that it is less likely their identity is abused, since malware is forced to act locally and thus becomes easier to detect and mitigate.
 At the same time the goal is to disrupt the cookie theft ecosystem and force it to adapt to new protections.

 ### Non-goals
 DBSC will not prevent temporary access to the browser session while the attacker is resident on the user’s device.
-The private key should be stored as safe as modern desktop operating systems allow, preventing exfiltrating of the session private key, but the signing capability will still be available for any program running as the user on the user’s device.
+The private key should be stored as safe as modern desktop operating systems allow, preventing exfiltration of the session private key, but the signing capability will still be available for any program running as the user on the user’s device.

 ### What makes Device Bound Session Credentials different
 DBSC is not the first proposal towards these goals, with a notable one being [Token Binding](https://en.wikipedia.org/wiki/Token_Binding).
 This proposal offers two important features that we believe makes it easier to deploy than previous proposals.
 DBSC provides application-level binding and browser initiated refreshes that can make sure devices are still bound to the original device.